-Higher trims have blind-spot monitoring, lane change assist, and rear cross-traffic alert, all of which are useful when it's difficult to see other vehicles.
-Some trims of both models have reverse automatic braking.
-Another component that these vehicles can have is a DriverFocus Distraction Mitigation System.
-It uses a camera to keep track of where a driver's eyes are directed; if those eyes are looking down instead of at the road, an alert will be issued.
+Higher trims of both models come equipped with blind-spot monitoring, lane change assist and rear cross-traffic alert - all useful when it's hard to see other vehicles.
+Some even feature reverse automatic braking.
+Furthermore, these vehicles may come equipped with the DriverFocus Distraction Mitigation System that uses a camera to keep track of where a driver's eyes are directed; if those eyes are looking down instead of at the road ahead, an alert will be sent.

-A difference is that the Outback has an available front-view camera.
-It provides the driver with an 180-degree perspective of what's in front of the SUV, and it can be useful when parking.
-All trims of the Outback and the Forester have a rear-vision camera to assist people when they're backing up.
+The Outback has an available front-view camera that gives drivers a 360 degree perspective of what's ahead, making it useful when parking.
+All trims of both cars - Outback and Forester - also come equipped with a rear vision camera to assist people when backing up.

 Which Model to Choose?

-There are many more factors to consider when moving up in trim.
-As detailed above, the Outback has more high-end amenities, especially with its most premium trims.
-For this reason, it'll attract attention from those with more refined tastes.
-Its XT trims offer a lot of excitement with their turbo engines.
-They might be hard to pass up by people who love the feeling of acceleration and/or those who need something powerful to tow cargo.
+When upgrading in trim level, there are many factors to take into account.
+As previously noted, the Outback has more high-end amenities, particularly with its most premium models.
+As such, it will likely attract attention from those with more refined tastes.
+Its XT trims offer plenty of excitement with their turbo engines; therefore they could be hard to pass up by those who enjoy rapid acceleration or need something powerful enough to tow cargo.

-Taking price into consideration, it becomes clear that people will have to pay a lot of money for all the premium elements in the Outback.
-The stronger engine, the comprehensive technology package, and the sophisticated interior features would all be great to have, but that's only if someone can afford them.
+Price aside, it becomes apparent that people will need to shell out a considerable amount for all the premium features in the Outback.
+A stronger engine, comprehensive technology package and sophisticated interior features are all desirable - but only if someone can afford them.

-This means that the Forester may be the more practical choice, and the Outback would be the one that would appeal to customers who want more than the average offerings.
+Thus, the Forester may be the more practical option while the Outback would appeal to customers seeking something beyond average offerings.